-Citizen Science is a rapidly expanding and diversifying field of innovation with significant implications for, and potential benefits to, society, policy, and various academic research areas.
+Citizen Science is a rapidly diversifying field of innovation with implications and potential benefits for society, policy and various research areas.

 (i) coordination of citizen science actions and leveraging of existing resources in the presently fragmented landscape of Citizen Science in Europe,